 - Spare fuel

-- If you stick relatively close to the PDR, there are no hiccups (like closed fuel stations) and you are conscientious about filling up at every available opportunity, you can make the drive on a standard fuel tank without taking extra fuel.
+- If you stick relatively close to the PDR, there are no hiccups (like closed fuel stations) and you are conscientious about filling up at every available opportunity, it’s possible to make the drive on a standard fuel tank without taking extra fuel.
 However, if you plan to get stuck into some off-roading tracks or heading to remote destinations, or if you just like to err on the side of caution, taking a jerry can (or four) of spare fuel is recommended.

 - Drive belts